GitLiveApp/GitLive/_sections/videocalling-android-studio.md

 #### CodeShare

 Selecting the share code option starts a collaboration session in your IDE.
 This means that any file you open will also open in the IDE of the other participant on the call, allowing you to edit together as you would in a google doc.

 ![Share Code](/uploads/vscode-video-call-share-code.png "Share Code"){:class="screenshot"}

-By default you will automatically follow each others cursors when scrolling or switching files, you can disable following from within the IDE to work independently.
+By default you will automatically follow each other's cursors when scrolling or switching files, you can disable following from within the IDE to work independently.

 ![Follow Cursor](/uploads/android-studio-call-follow-cursor.jpeg "Follow Cursor"){:class="screenshot"}